arkency/posts/posts/2015-03-30-implementing-game-dashboard-using-react-js.md

 </div>
 ```

 Our view isn't dead simple anymore.
-Controller responsible for rendering this view needs to pass `player` object to template engine.
+The controller responsible for rendering this view needs to pass the `player` object to the template engine.
 Our code just got more complex.
 In future development it may get worse as it grows.

-It's a good solution for start.
+It's a good solution for a start.
 Let's move on.
 We will use React.js and some event bus to help us with this issue.

 ### 2. JavaScript app - more dynamic and elastic approach

-Let's make simple JavaScript application that will render empty HTML elements for other applications.
+Let's make a simple JavaScript application that will render empty HTML elements for other applications.

 Here's the main idea.
-When all elements get rendered, global event bus tells all applications about this fact.
-We will use `componentDidMount` method from React component's API to achieve this.
+When all elements get rendered, the global event bus tells all applications about this fact.
+We will use the `componentDidMount` method from React component's API to achieve this.

 ```
 #!coffeescript